soit-sk/scraper-shmu-observations/README.md

 [other scrapers](https://morph.io/soit-sk/)):

 1. crawl all data
-2. (optionaly) keep local copy of CSV snapshots
+2. (optionally) keep local copy of CSV snapshots
 3. compile all snapshots into one SQLite database

 ## Data